TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 ### Quantisation

-While sampling deals with resolution in time, **quantisation** deals with resolution in *dynamics* (or *loudness)*.
+While sampling deals with resolution in time, **quantisation** deals with resolution in *dynamics* (or *loudness*).
+Here, we’re concerned with three things: *signal representation*, *loudness*, and *data storage* (files or RAM).

-Here, we’re mostly concerned with data storage (both files and RAM).
-If we store our samples using 1 bit, then each sample has only two possible loudness values (0 or 1).
-But this means our dynamic range is limited to silence (0) or an ear-shattering loudness (1)... so 1 bit is no good.
+1. Like sampling, quantisation affects how well a signal is represented.
+If we quantise with 1 bit, then each sample has only two possible values (0 or 1).
+This means we can represent square waves (where high=1, low=0).
+But we can’t represent sine waves since the values in between that *make up a sine wave* aren’t in our vocabulary.
+2. In terms of loudness, a quantisation of 1 bit limits us to absolute silence (0) or an ear-shattering loudness (1)... so 1 bit is no good.
 If we use 2 bits, we get twice as many volume settings (00, 01, 10, and 11).
 Now we have a couple intermediate options and don’t have to break our ears!
 The more bits each sample has, the greater the dynamic resolution.

-When it comes to storing samples in files, most applications use 16-bit integers, which allow for a decent resolution (-32,768 to +32,767) at two bytes per sample.
+3. Regarding data storage, the less number of bits needed per sample, the more memory saved.
+When storing samples in files, most applications quantise to 16-bit integers, which allow for a decent resolution of -32,768 to +32,767 at two bytes per sample (1 byte being 8 bits).
 32-bit floats are another common representation, bringing substantially greater detail at the expense of twice the space.
 How much more detail are we talking about?
 32-bit floats range from about -10<sup>38</sup> to +10<sup>38</sup> whereas 32-bit integers range from about -10<sup>9</sup> to +10<sup>9</sup>.
 Sadly, the increased range of floats comes with a downside: reduced precision.
 Floats are only precise up to 7 significant figures[^floats].

     [^floats]: For more info on floating points, see [Single-precision floating-point format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).

-Now when it comes to audio *processing*, it's easier to work with floats in the range of -1.0 to 1.0.
+    Now when storing audio in RAM for *audio* *processing*, it's easier to work with floats in the range of -1.0 to 1.0.
 Why the smaller range?
-Well, if we work directly with the maximum bounds, we may easily encounter errors.
+Well, if we work directly with the maxima, we may easily encounter errors.
-With integers, we would experience [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow), which would wrap positive values to negative values.
+    With integers, we would experience [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow), which wrap positive values to negative values.
     With floats, we would venture into the territory of infinity, which may disrupt subsequent computations.

     Thus, we use a smaller range to allow room for processing.

 ## Audio Mishaps and Bugs 🐞